 Promote annual well woman exams with an increase of exams locally by 5% of audience served.
 Establish partnerships with local FQHC, prenatal care providers, and birthing hospital(s) to promote collaborative relationships for community resources to address the needs of women of childbearing age.
-Using media (social and traditional), as well as other methods, educate women of childbearing age about how healthy lifestyle choices can improve outcomes for them and their babies if they decide to start a family.
-Expenses associated with this package are coded to #766-205.
+Using mass media communications (social and traditional), as well as all other face to face methods, to educate women of childbearing age about how healthy lifestyle choices can improve outcomes for them and their babies if they decide to start a family.
+Expenses associated with this package are coded to PGL2202-205.

-If either package is chosen, Women and Maternal Health activities are to be reported monthly in the DPH approved data reporting system by the LHD MCH Coordinator or other designated LHD staff.
-All costs related to these two packages must be coded to cost center 766 and the code on the selected package for reimbursement as previously noted.
+If either Prenatal Referrals or Well Woman package is chosen, Women and Maternal Health activities are to be reported monthly in the DPH approved data reporting system by the LHD MCH Coordinator or other designated LHD staff.
+All costs related to these two packages must be coded to cost center PGL2202and the code on the selected package for reimbursement as previously noted.